Carlos Santana Player Props: Pirates vs. Rockies

 Carlos Santana At The Plate

-- In four games this year (26.7%), Santana has picked up an RBI, including two games with multiple runs batted in.
+- Santana has an RBI in five of 16 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once four times this year (26.7%), including one multi-run game.
+- In four of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.